projectriff-demo/demo/README.md

 ### Add ingress rule for istio-ingressgateway for a local cluster

-On local clusters that don't provide support for `LoadBalancer` services we need to add an ingress rule to redirtect to the `istio-ingressgateway`.
+On local clusters that don't provide support for `LoadBalancer` services we need to add an ingress rule to redirect to the `istio-ingressgateway`.

 ```
 cat <<EOF | kubectl apply -f -